-For unmarried parents, whilst one party cannot make claims against the other's income or capital for spousal support, it is possible for the financially weaker party to seek assistance both in respect of housing and child maintenance payments until the child reaches independent adulthood.
+For unmarried parents, whilst one party cannot make claims against the other's income or capital for support for themselves as they would be able to if they had married, it is possible for the financially weaker party to seek assistance both in respect of housing and child maintenance payments until the child reaches independent adulthood.
 Whether such an approach is appropriate will depend on the assets in the case.